lantzbuilds/no-crumbs-keto-kitchen/docs/_posts/2025-05-07-collagen-protein-bites.md

 - 2–3 tbsp coconut flour
 - 2 tbsp coconut oil or cocoa butter, melted
 - 1–2 tbsp unsweetened cocoa powder
-- Swever or other keto sweetener, to taste
+- Swerve or other keto sweetener, to taste
 - Dash of vanilla extract and sea salt

 ## Instructions